NXHieuB/MPCNNs-A-Novel-Matrix-Profile-CNN-Sleep-Apnea/README.md

 4. Per-recording classification: After have the csv file in steps 3 run file test_per_recording.ipynb to got the result.
 The result display in Table3.csv
 # Our performance setups
 Run in Google Colab T4-GPU with High RAM, Python==3.10.12, Keras==2.12.0, and TensorFlow==2.12.0
+# Email
+If you have any question, please email to: 2hieu.nx@vinuni.edu.vn